jonnyweatherly/aajonusnet/md/Misc/Snippets/Malaria.md

 ....and malaria.
 They're nonsense.

 If you [really] work in a laboratory, what is malaria?
-Malaria is a Falaria, a microscopic worm that eats degenerative tissue from a blood cell, and....
+Malaria is a Filaria, a microscopic worm that eats degenerative tissue from a blood cell, and....
 Mosquitoes don't give us malaria, we give them malaria. it's from a human cell, not from a cell of a mosquito.
 So you have to take a look at that hard.
 Wait a minute.
 If they get the malaria